marano/blog/_posts/2014-07-25-starting-with-graph-databases-using-neo4j-and-rails.markdown

 ## Next steps

-The intend of this blog post was introduce you to the world of Graph Databases, giving some theory about graphs and a practical hands-on using Neo4j and Rails.
+The intent of this blog post was introduce you to the world of Graph Databases, giving some theory about graphs and a practical hands-on using Neo4j and Rails.
 Although the graph model of the demo application looks very simple, much can be learned until here.